kevgo/has/README.md

 [![CI](https://github.com/kevgo/has/actions/workflows/ci.yml/badge.svg)](https://github.com/kevgo/has/actions/workflows/ci.yml)

-`has` is a modern replacement for the traditional `test` tool.
+`has` is a modern replacement for the traditional Unix `test` tool.
 It allows querying properties of the local filesystem and Git repositories.
 One of its intended use cases is within [mrt](https://github.com/kevgo/mrt).